Holiday Inn Superdome gets its name for its proximity to the Caesars Superdome, home of the New Orleans Saints.

 The Superdome's Storied History

-The Mercedes-Benz Superdome has a special place in the memories of New Orleans residents.
+The Caesars Superdome has a special place in the memories of New Orleans residents.
 The Superdome provided a refuge for those who lost their homes during Hurricane Katrina.
 Thousands of locals made the field where the Saints played their home for a short time.

-When the storm subsided and the city began to be rebuilt, the return of the Saints to the Superdome was an emotionally charged event.
+When the storm subsided and the city began to be rebuild, the return of the Saints to the Superdome was an emotionally charged event.
 The Saints have been back in the Superdome since 2006.